m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 ----------------------

 To create your own extension, you should inherit from the :ref:`abstract class <BaseExt>` ``BaseExt``.
-We present adding custom extension on an example of the ``IEEE_802_11_ax`` :ref:`extension <IEEE 802.11ax>` extension.
+We present adding a custom extension using an example of the ``IEEE_802_11_ax`` :ref:`extension <IEEE 802.11ax>` extension.

 .. code-block:: python

     class IEEE_802_11_ax(BaseExt)

 First, we must specify the observation space of the extension.
-It is a basic set of environment observations that can be used the extension to compute missing values.
-Note that a complete set of all parameters is not necessarily required to use the extension - if agent does not require a given parameter and it is not used to compute missing values, the extension will ignore it.
+It is a basic set of environment observations that can be used by the extension to compute missing values.
+Note that a complete set of all parameters is not necessarily required to use the extension - if an agent does not require a given parameter and it is not used to compute missing values, the extension will ignore it.
 In the case of the IEEE 802.11ax environment, the observation space can look like this: